Avaiga/taipy-integration-testing/README.md

 # taipy-integration-testing
 This repository holds GH actions that have the purpose of testing Taipy Enterprise and all its dependencies.

+The performance tests are executed via an API call on the GitHub Action called `benchmark` which is triggered by Taipy-Core during merges.

+To ensure that the tests are relevant and consistent, we always use the same machine configuration.
+This machine is a VM on Azure which has a GitHub Runner configured on it.
+The machine is started and stopped on demand when the `benchmark` GitHub Action is executed.
+You can refer to the "GitHub Runner" documentation below to access this machine.

+The result of each execution is stored on an Azure Blob Storage for future reference and analysis.

 # GitHub Runner

 The GitHub Action `benchmark` is running on a dedicated GitHub Runner for reliability in the result.